-This program covers the tuition and mandatory fees for BC students who are former youth in care ages 19 to their 27th birthday who attend a BC public post-secondary institution either part-time or full-time in a post-secondary level program leading to an apprenticeship, certificate, diploma or undergraduate degree.
+This program covers the tuition and mandatory fees for BC former youth in care students attending a BC public post-secondary institution either part-time or full-time in a post-secondary level program leading to an apprenticeship, certificate, diploma or undergraduate degree.
 For complete information and to download an application form, visit: https://studentaidbc.ca/explore/grants-scholarships/provincial-tuition-waiver-program.
-Please direct inquiries and completed applications to our Financial Aid Officer, Allison Conway, at email@example.com.
+Please direct inquiries and completed applications to our Financial Aid Office at email@example.com.

 Youth Futures Education Fund

 Students who are approved for the Provincial Tuition Waiver Program can apply for a Youth Futures Education Fund Bursary, which is available at a maximum of $500 per semester ($1,000 maximum per program year) to assist with supplemental educational funding for expenses such as books, housing, utilities, education-related technology, or emergency situations.
 For complete information visit: https://studentaidbc.ca/explore/grants-scholarships/youth-futures-education-fund.
 Please direct inquiries and completed applications to our Financial Aid Office at firstname.lastname@example.org.

 Youth Futures Education Fund Application – Printable Version [PDF]